rcsoccersim/manual/source/soccerclient.rst

 ----------------------

-The Soccer Server distribution includes a very simple program for soccer clients, called sampleclient.
-It is under the ”sampleclient” directory of the distribution, and is automatically compiled when you make the Soccer Server.
+The Soccer Server distribution includes a very simple program for soccer clients, called rcssclient.
+It is under the "src" directory of the distribution, and is automatically compiled when you make the Soccer Server.
-The sampleclient is not a stand-alone client: It is a simple ‘pipe’ that redirects commands from its standard input to the server, and information from the server to its standard output.
+The rcssclient is not a stand-alone client: It is a simple ‘pipe’ that redirects commands from its standard input to the server, and information from the server to its standard output.
 Therefore, nothing happens when users invoke the sampleclient.
 The users must type-in commands from keyboards, and read the sensor information displayed on the terminal.
 (Actually it is impossible to read sensor information, because the server sends about 17 sensor informations (see information and sense_body information) per second.)
-The sampleclient is useful to understand what clients should do, and what the clients will receive from the server.
+The rcssclient is useful to understand what clients should do, and what the clients will receive from the server.

-**How to Use** sampleclient
+**How to Use** rcssclient
 Here is a typical usage of the sampleclient.

   #.
 Invoke client under sampleclient directory of the Soccer Server.

       ::

-      % ./client SERVERHOST
+      % ./rcssclient -server SERVERHOST

       Here, SERVERHOST is a hostname on which Soccer Server is running.
       Then the program awaits user input.